 Assessment Project - Wyoming Component

-Leafy spurge (Euphorbia esula) is an exotic perennial weed that infests over 5 million acres of grazing lands and wildlands in at least 29 states.
-As a part of The Ecological, Areawide Management (TEAM) - Leafy Spurge project, we are participating in a) a large-scale assessment of biological control agent releases on leafy spurge and b) remote sensing research to develop large-scale inventory methods.
+Leafy spurge (Euphorbia esula) is an exotic perennial weed that infests over 5 million acres of grazing lands and wildlands in the upper Midwest and additional infestations in at least 35 states and 6 Canadian provinces.
+As a part of The Ecological, Areawide Management (TEAM) - Leafy Spurge project, we are participating in A) a large-scale assessment of biological control agent releases on leafy spurge and B) remote sensing research to develop large-scale inventory methods.

 Economic impacts of leafy spurge infestations are estimated at $144 million annually in Montana, North Dakota, South Dakota and Wyoming alone.
 Environmental impacts include ground water contamination due to excessive herbicide use, greatly reduced plant species diversity in infested areas, and degradation of wildlife habitat.